Lean Coffee Facilitator’s Guide

 Depending on your context, you could also consider using this technique to introduce a small group of people to topics that they need to learn more about.
 For instance, while working with a particular team as a Scrum Master, I partnered with a colleague to use Lean Coffee to get a quick read on the level of Agile knowledge of team members as they joined (we did not have the luxury of sending them to external training or setting aside a significant amount of time to train them ourselves).

-What You Need to Facilitate a Lean Coffee
+What You Need to Facilitate an In-Person Lean Coffee

 - Enough writing utensils so that each attendee has something to write with (Sharpies are recommended because it is easier to read words written with Sharpies from a distance)

-- A good supply of sticky notes or note cards (any size is fine; sticky notes have the advantage of being usable on either a wall or a tabletop, while note cards will require that you have tape if using a wall)
+- A good supply of Post-it notes or note cards (any size is fine; Post-it notes have the advantage of being usable on either a wall or a tabletop, while note cards will require that you have tape if using a wall)

 - (optional) Tape, if using note cards on a wall surface (painter’s tape is the best option)